MattJones-Cloudticity/policies/source/sections/19-employees_policy.md

 13. Employees are required to cooperate with federal and state investigations.
     * Employees must not interfere with investigations through willful misrepresentation, omission of facts, or by the use of threats against any person.
     * Employees found to be in violation of this policy will be subject to sanctions as described in [§5.3.3](05-roles_policy.md#533-sanctions-of-workforce-responsibilities).
+14. The organization conducts background checks before hiring workforce members.
+These checks include an independent identity check, criminal history, and bankruptcy history.
+Candidates are informed about the background checks and sign a release form.
+These checks are conducted by either the CEO or the COO through an independent agency in accordance with any appropriate legislation.
+In addition, workforce members are screened for eligibility to work in the U.S. during their first week of employment.

 ## 19.3 Issue Escalation